mansam/restic/doc/manual_rest.rst

           --cache-dir string         set the cache directory. (default: use system default cache directory) --cleanup-cache            auto remove old cache directories
       -h, --help                     help for restic
-          --json                     set output mode to JSON for commands that support it --key-hint string          key ID of key to try decrypting first (default: $RESTIC_KEY_HINT) --limit-download int       limits downloads to a maximum rate in KiB/s. (default: unlimited)
+          --insecure-skip-tls-verify skip TLS certificate verification when connecting to the repo (insecure) --json                     set output mode to JSON for commands that support it --key-hint string          key ID of key to try decrypting first (default: $RESTIC_KEY_HINT) --limit-download int       limits downloads to a maximum rate in KiB/s. (default: unlimited)